 - auctioneers that are arranging a wholesale sale

-- businesses who act as an agent between a supplier and another business to arrange, or offer for sale alcohol to other businesses - these agents often don’t take physical possession of the goods and are known in the industry as ‘dry brokers’
+- businesses who act as an agent between a supplier and another business to arrange, or offer for sale alcohol to other businesses — these agents often do not take physical possession of the goods and are known in the industry as ‘dry brokers’

-3.10 Registering for approval if you already hold an approval for a different excise regime
+3.10 Applying for approval if you already hold an approval for a different excise regime

 Even if you hold one or more excise approvals for other regimes, you’ll still be required to be approved if you’re carrying on, or intend to carry on, a controlled activity.
 This is to ensure that the fit and proper test is applied to the entire population who wholesale duty-paid alcohol.

-3.11 Registering for approval if you already hold an alcohol retail licence
+3.11 Applying for approval if you already hold an alcohol retail licence

 4.1 Sales between members of a corporate group